Substrates for Tortoise Enclosures

 Cons of coco chips:

-Caution!
 When I mention coco mulch, I am talking about cut and shredded coconut shells.
-I am NOT talking about cacao bean, aka cocoa, shell mulch.
+I am not talking about cacao bean, aka cocoa (chocolate), shell mulch.
 Cacao bean shell mulch is toxic to dogs if the chemical theobromine has not been removed from it.
-I only use coconut shell husk chips and coir, not cacao bean mulch.
+Only use coconut shell husk chips and coir, not cacao bean mulch.

 Sphagnum moss